abledbody/Picotron-Wiki/picotron_api/gui/event_callbacks/hover/main.md

 ## Overview

-Triggered every frame if the mouse is hovering over this element.
+Triggered every frame if the mouse is hovering over this element *if* the mouse is not clicked.